Comfort Ability Workshop

 General information

-*Please note that due to the COVID-19 Pandemic all Comfort Ability Workshops will be held virtually until further notice*
+*Please note that all Comfort Ability Workshops will be held virtually until further notice*

-Doernbecher is proud to present the Comfort Ability Workshop, which is now being held at OHSU on a quarterly basis.
-Originally designed at Boston Children’s Hospital, the Comfort Ability Workshop is being conducted at several sites across the country, and at several hospitals in Canada!
+Doernbecher is proud to present the Comfort Ability Workshop, which is now being held at OHSU quarterly.
+Originally designed at Boston Children’s Hospital, the Comfort Ability Workshop is being conducted both nationally and internationally!

 Testimonials